5jt/dyalog-cookbook/manuscript/Appendix-02_User-commands.md

 [^wiki]:Dyalog user commands from the APL wiki
 <http://aplwiki.com//CategoryDyalogUserCommands>

+[^envvars]: See _Appendix 01 - Windows environment vars_ for details regarding the environment variables used here.

 *[HTML]: Hyper Text Mark-up language
 *[DYALOG]: File with the extension 'dyalog' holding APL code